Why you should go on holiday to Austria

 Ben: We both loved the scenery.
 Flower-filled meadows and rocky peaks surround proper farming towns, which usually have a centuries-old church in the centre.
 And there are frescoed buildings decorated with colourful window boxes around every corner.

 The local people are super friendly too, and lots of the staff in bars and restaurants dress in dirndls and lederhosen.
 Many towns have Trachtenmode shops, which specialise in traditional clothes, so you can browse the styles and even try some on.

-Ben: St Gilgen is a really pretty town with a relaxed holiday atmosphere.
-You can spend your days sunbathing by the lido, taking paddle steamers across the lake or riding up the cable car.
-And you can catch the bus to charming Fuschl or St Wolfgang to explore little cobbled streets and pavement cafés, or take a ride in a traditional horse-drawn cart.
+Ben: When it comes to Austria’s most scenic spots, it’s hard to beat St Gilgen.
+You can spend your days sunbathing by the lido, taking paddle steamers across the lake or or riding the old cog railway to the top of the Schafberg mountain.
+And you can catch the bus to Fuschl or St Wolfgang to explore little cobbled streets and pavement cafés, or take a ride in a traditional horse-drawn cart.

 Clarice: If you prefer mild summer days to real scorchers, Austria’s perfect.
 It gets warm but rarely very hot between May and September.

 Ben: We went in August and it was sunny most days, but not too hot.
 And because you’re among the lakes and mountains, the air is fresh and really pleasant for walking.
 Although there’s more chance of good weather in August, it’s still best to pack for cooler temperatures too.
 The odd rain shower isn’t uncommon in the mountains, but they don’t tend to last long.
 And without the rain, the scenery wouldn’t be so rich and colourful.

 Ben: Most accommodation in Austria is traditional guesthouses that offer half-board meals.
 Picture charming wooden buildings with decorative carvings, painted exteriors and colourful shutters.
 And many of them have been run by the same family for generations.